 - An absence caused by domestic violence, sexual violence, abuse, or stalking.

 How can I comply?

-- The Act does not differentiate between annual and partial-year employees.
-The amount of sick time an employer must offer, as well as the accrual caps, are based on the size of their Arizona workforce.
+- The Act does not differentiate between annual and partial-year employees for earned paid sick time.
+The amount of sick time an employer must offer and the accrual caps are based on the size of their Arizona workforce.

 - For Arizona employers with more than 15 employees: Employees accrue a minimum of 1 hour of earned paid sick time for every 30 hours worked.
-However, employees cannot accrue or use more than 40 hours of earned paid sick time per year.
+However, the Act does not require employers to allow employees to accrue or use more than 40 hours of earned paid sick time per year.
 (The employer may allow a higher limit in their own policies).

 An employer may not pay employees less than the minimum wage per hour of earned paid sick time.

 3. Notice Requirements:

 For Employers: Employers must provide their employees with written notice of earned paid sick time on their employment date.
 The notice must include information on the employee’s right to sick time, leave accrual amount, complaint procedures, and contact information for the AZ Industrial Commission.
 Compliance posters and information on the notice content requirements can be found here.